 How to Grow Impatiens

 Once your impatiens are in the ground, they will need at least 2 inches of water a week if planted in the ground.
 If the temperatures rise above 85 F. (29 C.) they will need at least 4 inches per week.
 If the area where they are planted does not receive that much rainfall, you will need to water them yourself.
-Impatiens plants in containers will need watering daily and watered twice a day when temperatures rise above 85 F.
+Impatiens plants in containers will need watering daily and watered twice a day when temperatures rise above 85 F. (29 C.).

 Impatiens flowers do best if fertilized regularly.
 Use water soluble fertilizer on your impatiens every two weeks through spring and summer.
 You can also use slow release fertilizer at the beginning of the spring season and once more half way through summer.

 Impatiens do not need to be deadheaded.
 They self-clean their spent blooms and will bloom profusely all season long.